sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 **Service Host Group**

 The **Service Host Group** really serves only one purpose.
-Apply service specific settings to all servers in this servers.
+Apply service specific settings to all servers in a service.
 In my very own case, I don't need to have a different root password for each and every server.
 I am fine with the same root password for all servers in a service (as SSH access via root is anyway disabled), so I set the root password here.
 But there is really no limit in what you can define.
 It might be Host Group Parameters that you'd like to set which are applicable for all servers in that Host Group or maybe Ansible Roles, etc.

 To keep the formatting from the other two Host Group 'types', here's what we set: